Share classes explained

 By looking at the past behaviour of an investment or market, we can mathematically model the probability of different outcomes in the future, including the volatility of those returns.
 Generally speaking the higher the volatility displayed by an investment, the greater the risk of capital loss, but also the possibility of higher returns.

-Cash has a very low volatility, as the main moving variable is interest rates and they don’t tend to move too much, too quickly, although, as we mentioned earlier, banks do go bust from time to time.
+Cash has a very low volatility, as the main moving variable is interest rates and they don’t tend to move too much, too quickly.
 Investments in gold mining shares on the other hand are very volatile, which historically has produced large gains and of course large losses.
 From October 2008 to September 2011 the NYSE Gold Shares index rose by 153% only to suffer losses in excess of 70% over the next 2 years; a high risk investment indeed!

 Different funds will have different risk profiles, depending in what they invest.